 Migrating from Workers Sites to Pages

 Cloudflare Pages provides built-in defaults for every aspect of serving your site.
-Currently, you cannot port custom behavior in your Workers script — such as custom caching logic — over to your Cloudflare Pages.
-If you need that behavior, keep using your Cloudflare Workers application.
+You can port custom behavior in your Worker — such as custom caching logic — to your Cloudflare Pages project using .
+This enables an easy-to-use, file-based routing system.
+You can also migrate your custom headers and redirects to Pages.

 Workers Sites projects consist of the following pieces: